ubc-vision/image-matching-benchmark/README.md

      (...)
 ```

 Metadata is only necessary for challenge submissions.
 The fields in `config_common` are common across all tasks and datasets.
-The number of features and descriptor dimensionality will determine the category the submission will fall on for the challenge: please refer to the website for details.
+The number of features (maximum number of features for any one image, not an average) and descriptor dimensionality will determine the category the submission will fall on for the challenge: please refer to the website for details.

 You can then specify a different configuration for each task.
 For example: